Joshokelola/StudyNotes/ITP 401/User Interface Design.md

 This is the design of websites, computers, e.t.c look and feel with a focus on user's experience and interaction.
 The main goal of user interface design is to make the user's interaction as simple and efficient as possible so that the users can achieve their goals easily.

 ## Principles of Interface Design
+In the past, users had to adapt to the software that was developed, this shouldn't be the case instead the software/system should adapt t